e-n-f/ridership-model/README.md

     origins and destinations to the nearest BART stations or hypothetical future stations.
-  * Calculate a probability that this trip would be taken on BART based on the product of the lognormal curves from the Station Profile Study: 1260 feet (times or divided by 2.8) from work and 5682 feet (times or divided by 3.35) from home.
-  * Reduce each probability empirically by the 1.8th root of the distance from the station.
+  * Calculate a probability that this trip would be taken on BART based on the product of the lognormal curves from the Station Profile Study: 1260 feet (times or divided by 2.8) from work and 5682 feet (times or divided by 3.35) from home, divided by the curves for the total number of employed people who live or work at different distances from the nearest BART station.
-  * Increase the probability empirically to the 0.98th power of the distance between the two stations.
+  * Multiply each probability empirically by the 0.7th power of the distance between the two stations, since longer trips appear to be more likely to be taken by BART.
-    This adjustment used to seem meaningful but no longer does.
-  * Scale the probability to match the actual station-to-station ridership counts: 1282600 times the 0.8th power of the probability.
+  * Scale the probability to match the actual station-to-station ridership counts: 0.1 times the 0.64th power of the probability.
   * Sum the estimated station-to-station ridership count for each station pair
-  * For each station, scale it again to match the station totals by calculating 2.15 times the 0.792th power of the station total.
+  * For each station, scale it again to match the station totals by calculating 1.83 times the 0.74th power of the station total.

 There are a lot of regression-to-the-mean problems along the way, but it's not too bad.